goswinr/Rhino.Scripting/README.md

 ### Edit the source
 While having all 900 methods on one class in one file is needed for publishing via `ForPublishing.fsproj` \
 it is not ideal for editing.\
-The source is split into several files imitationg the structure of the original Python implementation.\
+The source is split into several files imitating the structure of the original Python implementation.\
 Open the project `ForEditing.fsproj` to edit the source.\

-###

 ### Changelog